ADVANCED EYE CATARACT SURGERY and TREATMENT

 By age 65, over 90 percent of people in the U.S. will have cataracts.
 They’re not a disease, nor can they cause irreversible blindness.
 A cataract is simply a clouding or discoloration of the eye’s lens caused by natural proteins that build up as we age.

-If you think you might have cataracts, schedule an appointment.
+If you think you might have eye cataracts, schedule an appointment to see if cataract surgery is recommended.

 Laser-Assisted Cataract Surgery